-The DSU requires reset signals for each of the cores, internal logic, and external interfaces.
+The DSU-AE requires reset signals for each of the cores, internal logic, and external interfaces.

-Table A3-2 DSU reset signals
+Table A3-3 DSU-AE reset signals

-Signal Description nCPUPORESET[CN:0] The per-core primary Cold reset signal for all resettable registers in the CORECLK domain including debug registers, ETM registers, and RAS registers. nCORERESET[CN:0] The per-core Warm reset signal for all resettable registers in the CORECLK domain excluding the debug registers, ETM registers, and RAS registers. nPRESET A single cluster-wide reset signal for all resettable registers in the PCLK domain. nSPORESET A single cluster-wide Cold reset signal for all resettable registers in the SCLK domain. nSRESET A Warm reset signal for all resettable registers in the SCLK domain excluding RAS registers. nATRESET A single cluster-wide reset signal for all resettable registers in the ATCLK domain. nGICRESET A single cluster-wide reset signal for all resettable registers in the GICCLK domain. nPERIPHRESET A single cluster-wide reset signal for all resettable registers in the PERIPHCLK domain. nMBISTRESET A single cluster-wide reset signal that acts on all resettable registers in the CORECLK and SCLK domains.
+Signal Description nCORERESET[CN:0] The per-core Warm reset signal for all registers that can be reset in the CORECLK domain excluding the Debug registers, ETM registers, breakpoint or watchpoint registers, and RAS registers. nCORERESETCHK[CN:0] This signal should be asserted and deasserted with the nCORERESET[CN:0] reset signal. nCPUPORESET[CN:0] The per-core primary Cold reset signal for all registers that can be reset in the CORECLK domain including Debug registers, ETM registers, and RAS registers. nCPUPORESETCHK[CN:0] This signal should be asserted and deasserted with the nCPUPORESET[CN:0] reset signal. nPRESET A single cluster-wide reset signal for all registers that can be reset in the PCLK domain. nPRESETCHK This signal should be asserted and deasserted with the nPRESET reset signal. nSPORESET A single cluster-wide Cold reset signal for all registers that can be reset in the SCLK domain. nSPORESETCHK This signal should be asserted and deasserted with the nSPORESET reset signal. nSRESET A Warm reset signal for all registers that can be reset in the SCLK domain excluding RAS registers. nSRESETCHK This signal should be asserted and deasserted with the nSRESET reset signal. nATRESET A single cluster-wide reset signal for all registers that can be reset in the ATCLK domain. nATRESETCHK This signal should be asserted and deasserted with the nATRESET reset signal. nGICRESET A single cluster-wide reset signal for all registers that can be reset in the GICCLK domain. nGICRESETCHK This signal should be asserted and deasserted with the nGICRESET reset signal. nPERIPHRESET A single cluster-wide reset signal for most of the registers that can be reset in the PERIPHCLK domain.
+Because, some of these registers are reset by other reset signals. nPERIPHRESETCHK This signal should be asserted and deasserted with the nPERIPHRESET reset signal. nMBISTRESET A single cluster-wide reset signal that acts on all registers that can be reset in the CORECLK and SCLK domains, for entry and exit from MBIST mode. nMBISTRESETCHK This signal should be asserted and deasserted with the nMBISTRESET reset signal.